Vishesh-Goyal7/fingerprintAutoencoders/README.md

 - L1 Loss (MAE): Measures pixel-level reconstruction accuracy
 - RMSE: (optional) For numeric comparison with original
 - Qualitative inspection of denoising artifacts and sharpness

+---

+---
+## MIT License

+Feel free to use this model as per your convenience and requirements.